ncmreynolds/retroTerm/documentation/readme.md

 If a widget is deleted then its ID may be subsequently re-used, so you should ensure you no longer associate that ID with the deleted widget.
 Deleting widgets is not great for [memory management](#memory-management) and heap fragmentation will occur especially if they contain large amounts of text content.

-You can check the current number of widgets and maximum with these two methods.
+You can check the current number of widgets and maximum with these two functions.

 ```c++
 uint8_t numberOfWidgets();